The Dataset at a Glance

 |---|---|---|

-The 84.6% skills coverage means roughly 768 million records have structured, taxonomy-mapped skill arrays.
-This is dictionary matching (Aho-Corasick against a 37,000+ taxonomy) followed by contextual relevance filtering, not keyword search.
+The 86.63% skills coverage means 876.0 million records have structured, taxonomy-mapped skill arrays.
+This is high-speed dictionary matching against a 40,000+ taxonomy followed by contextual relevance filtering, not keyword search.
 "Java" in a barista posting gets filtered out.
 "Java" in a backend engineer posting gets kept.
-Certification coverage at 9.1% reflects reality: most postings do not require specific certifications.
+Certification coverage at 21.54% reflects reality: most postings do not require specific certifications.
 Among roles that do (nursing, IT security, finance, trades), extraction rates are substantially higher.
-The full extraction pipeline is described in 37,000 Skills: Extracting Signal from Noise.
+The full extraction pipeline is described in 100,000 Skills: Extracting Signal from Noise.

 Salary

-Stated salary coverage sits at 22.5% (203.9 million records) across the full 2022-2025 range.
+Employer-stated salary sits at 7.66% (77.5 million records) as a structured field, and description-text extraction recovers another 30.22% (305.6 million records) for 37.9% stated in total.
 This number is rising rapidly due to US salary transparency laws: Colorado (2021), NYC (2022), California and Washington (2023), with continued expansion through 2025.
 The year-by-year impact of these laws on data availability is tracked in The Salary Transparency Data Shift.

-For records without stated salary, a prediction model trained on 50M+ observations with MAPE under 15% provides estimates where sufficient context exists (valid state, zipcode, and SOC code required).
+For records without stated salary, a prediction model trained on 50M+ observations provides estimates where sufficient context exists (valid state, zipcode, and SOC code required).
 The model returns no prediction rather than a bad one when prerequisites are missing.
 Details on how the model works are in Salary Prediction from 50 Million Observations.

 What the Data Reveals